NovusEdge/NovusEdge.github.io/_posts/2023-07-07-linux-journeys-customizing-the-bootsplash.md

 - Linux Journeys
 date: 2023-07-07 18:42 +0530
 ---
 Last night, being the weeb I am, I was watching [That Time I Got Reincarnated as a Slime](https://tensura.fandom.com/wiki/Tensei_Shitara_Slime_Datta_Ken_Wiki) and I found the `Great Sage` to be quite cool. istg those sound effects had me drooling.
 Like HOW DO YOU MAKE THEM SO GOOD?!
 Anyways, this also reminded me of Jarvis AND some cool stuff from The WatchDogs series, which eventually had me thinking... _How tf do people get these cool animations running on their systems, I mean...
-Linux probably has a way to customize **everything**... :thinking:._ Next thing you know I was down the rabithole of "_ricing_" systems.
+Linux probably has a way to customize **everything**... 🤔._ Next thing you know I was down the rabithole of "_ricing_" systems.

 The first thing I wanted to do was change the thing that's displayed whenever I boot into my system (which I later found out is a little something known as the _bootsplash animation/screen_).
 A quick google search directed me to a nifty tool called: [`plymouth`](https://wiki.debian.org/plymouth) that enables us to change the bootsplash and I quote:
 > Provide eye-candy and a more professional presentation for scenarios where the default high-information text output might be undesirable.